codealpha6393/Open-source-watchdog/README.md

 ![Project Screenshot](/image.png)

+##Core Engineering:

+**Rate Limiting:** Implemented intelligent polling intervals to respect GitHub API limits (403 Forbidden prevention).

+**Event-Driven Architecture:** Decoupled the "Scanner" from the "Notifier" to allow independent scaling.

+**Error Handling:** Robust parsing of JSON payloads to prevent crash-loops on malformed data.

 ## 💡 The Inspiration
 As a Computer Science student preparing for **Google Summer of Code (GSOC) 2026**, I realized the biggest pain point is finding "Good First Issues" before other contributors claim them.
 Manually refreshing GitHub pages is inefficient and distracting.